Code Guidelines

 Doxygen is being used for generating documentation:

-to begin Doxygen commands.
+- Use @ to begin Doxygen commands.

 - In general, always start a documentation comment with an uppercase letter and terminate it with a period.
 Try to refer to variables/arguments using articles and try to use the third person when documenting functions.
 See below for examples.